-Prior to First 5 LA, Rafael was with the Los Angeles Dodgers where he served as Director of Community Relations and was responsible for building a strong and proactive partnership with the community.
-Previously, he served as Chief Service Officer and Director of Neighborhood & Community Services for City of Los Angeles Mayor Antonio Villaraigosa, for whom he developed and led “We Serve LA”, the civic engagement initiative of the City of Los Angeles, and directed the Mayor’s city-wide field operation and community relations team.
+Prior to First 5 LA, Rafael was with the Los Angeles Dodgers where he served as Director of Community Relations and responsible for building a strong and proactive partnership with the community.
+Previously, he served as Chief Service Officer and Director of Neighborhood & Community Services for City of Los Angeles Mayor Antonio Villaraigosa, where he developed and led “We Serve LA”, the civic engagement initiative of the City of Los Angeles, and directed the Mayor’s city-wide field operation and community relations team.

 Prior to his service in City government, González was the catalyst in the community-level change efforts of two non-profit organizations.
-He served as Executive Director of Public Allies – Los Angeles, a community development and service organization that created opportunities for diverse young leaders to practice leadership and strengthen communities in nonprofit organizations in Los Angeles; and Collective SPACE (Social Power through Action & Community Education), a community-based organization in the MacArthur Park/Westlake community with a mission of building an informed and active citizenry to bring about social change through grassroots organizing, education and leadership development.
+He served as Executive Director of Public Allies – Los Angeles; a community development and service organization that created opportunities for diverse young leaders to practice leadership and strengthen communities in nonprofit organizations in Los Angeles, and Collective SPACE (Social Power through Action & Community Education); a community based organization in the MacArthur Park/Westlake community with a mission of building an informed and active citizenry to bring about social change through grassroots organizing, education and leadership development.

-Rafael previously served as Director of Civic Education & U.S. Citizenship Project Director at the National Association of Latino Elected & Appointed Officials (NALEO) Educational Fund; Affirmative Action Campaign Coordinator at the Mexican American Legal Defense & Educational Fund (MALDEF); Campaign Field Director at Coalition LA and Senior Field Deputy for LA Councilmember Mike Hernandez.
+Rafael previously served as Director of Civic Education & U.S. Citizenship Project Director at the National Association of Latino Elected & Appointed Officials (NALEO) Educational Fund; Affirmative Action Campaign Coordinator at the Mexican American Legal Defense & Educational Fund (MALDEF); Campaign Field Director at Coalition LA & Senior Field Deputy for LA Councilmember Mike Hernandez.